saonbd1/astro-blog-starter-template/src/content/blog/how-to-repair-corrupted-windows-11-system-files-sfc-dism.md

 Save your open work and connect the computer to reliable power.
 The scans can take time, and the apparent progress may pause for several minutes.
 Avoid restarting, shutting down, or closing the command window during a scan.

 It is also sensible to install pending Windows updates and restart the computer before starting.
-Microsoft includes updating and restarting among its preliminary steps for using SFC.[2]
-If Windows is unstable, back up important personal files first.
+Microsoft includes updating and restarting among its preliminary steps for using SFC.
+If your pc is unstable, back up important personal files first.
 SFC and DISM are designed to repair Windows components, but a backup protects your data if the underlying problem is a failing drive or another hardware fault.

 ## How to run SFC and DISM in Windows 11